Your Credit Score

 We and these organisations can’t use your personal information unless we have a proper reason to do so.
 It must be needed either for us to obey the law, or for a ‘legitimate interest’.

 When we have a business or commercial reason of our own to use your personal information, this is called a ‘legitimate interest’.
-We will tell you what that is, if we are going to rely on it as the reason for using your personal information.
+We’ll tell you what that is, if we are going to rely on it as the reason for using your personal information.
 Even then, it must not unfairly go against your interests.

-We will use the personal information to:
+We’ll use the personal information to:

 We or an FPA may allow law enforcement agencies to access your personal information.
 This is to support their duty to prevent, detect, investigate and prosecute crime.